Elements within the Nutrition Facts Table

 In nutrition, energy is measured using "Calories".
 This unit is equivalent to the "kilocalorie" or 1,000 calories used in chemistry.
 The term "Calories" must be used in prescribed nutrient content claims and in the Nutrition Facts table.
-In other situations, either variation may be used as it is common practice in nutrition to use "Calories" and "calories" interchangeably.
+In other situations, either variation may be used as it is common practice in nutrition to use "Calories" and "kilocalories" interchangeably.

 The energy value of foods should be calculated by the Atwater method, using specific factors from the latest revisions of USDA Agriculture Handbook No. 8: Composition of Foods (1984).
 Details of their derivation are outlined in A.L.
 Merrill and B.K.
 Watt, Energy Value of Foods - Basis and Derivation, USDA Handbook 74 (1955).
 The average factors in the table below may be used in place of the specific factors provided that the energy values are in reasonable agreement with the more accurate values determined according to Merrill and Watt.